Message From Beyond

 At last, the next shomer arrived, flustered and apologetic and out of breath for not having found the chapel sooner.
 I reassured her that everything was okay, left the chapel, and unsuccessfully scanned the exterior for noisemakers before driving away.

-I don’t know why I didn’t tell her about the rapping.
+I don’t know why I didn’t mention the rapping.